The Health Risks of Vaping

 Vaping and Bronchitis

-A 2017 study by the American Journal of Respiratory and Critical Care Medicine noted that those who vaped experienced more symptoms of chronic bronchitis than those who did not.
+A 2017 American Journal of Respiratory and Critical Care Medicine study noted that those who vaped experienced more symptoms of chronic bronchitis than those who did not.

-In addition, a study from the American Thoracic Society (ATS) noted that vaping harmed cilia function and reduced the body’s ability to remove the mucus.
-This is the same problem that can increase the risk of asthma and chronic obstructive pulmonary disease (COPD).
+In addition, a study from the American Thoracic Society (ATS) noted that vaping harmed cilia function and reduced the body’s ability to remove mucus, which can increase the risk of asthma and chronic obstructive pulmonary disease (COPD).

 Vaping and COPD